-Within the Department, we run regular questionnaires to monitor courses and student feedback, and have twice-termly meeting of the Staff-Student Consultative Committee (SSCC) where elected student representatives meet with course leaders and the Head of Department or his Deputy to discuss the courses and student feedback.
+Within the Department, we run regular questionnaires to monitor courses and student feedback, and have twice-termly meeting of the Staff-Student Consultative Committee (SSCC) where elected student representatives meet with the Director of Undergraduate Education and further members of the Teaching Committee to discuss the courses and student feedback.
 These are particularly important meetings for the Department as they allow us to monitor student experience regularly and make improvements quickly where necessary and feasible.
 High-quality student feedback to the SSCC is highly welcomed by the department, and changes are actioned at the SSCC for implementation by the course leaders.